EffectOrientedProgramming/book/Examples/README.md

 >run

-* This command will display a list of all excecutables in the project.
+* This command will display a list of all executables in the project.
 In the comand prompt, input the index of the file to run.

 >runMain (filename)